Package holidays and linked travel arrangements

 - Whether insurance is compulsory as part of your package holiday and if so, the minimum level of cover needed

 Tip: Remember that you cannot be forced to take out the travel organiser's insurance.
-Where insurance is optional, your travel organiser must give you information to help you to decide whether to insure or not, if they have such information.
+Where insurance is optional, your travel organiser must give you information to help you to decide whether to insure or not, if they have this information.

 Changes to the contract